Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: Supplementary Material

-\textbf{Tightness of the annealed average} The annealed average that we have just performed approximates the quenched average $\overline \log {\cal N}_\mathrm{fp}$ by its first moment $ \log \overline {\cal N}_\mathrm{fp}$.
+The annealed average that we have just performed approximates the quenched average $\overline \log {\cal N}_\mathrm{fp}$ by its first moment $ \log \overline {\cal N}_\mathrm{fp}$.
 Let us show that, in the $L=1$ case, this first moment bound is tight.
 Let's give here a brief account of calculations for the core model ($L=1$).
-A detailed discussion in more general cases will be presented in \cite{furthcoming2025}.
+A detailed discussion in more general cases will be presented in [21].

 A configuration $\mathbf s$ is a fixed point if $s_i(\sum_{j\neq i}J_{ij}s_j + J_D s_i)= h_i s_i+J_D >0$ for all $i$.
 As discussed above, for fixed $\mathbf s$, we have that the local fields are Gaussian